 Clade definitions in GISAID are informed by the statistical distribution of genome distances in phylogenetic clusters (see Han et al, 2019) followed by merging of smaller lineages into major clades based on shared marker variants.
 Instead of generic letters A, B, C we chose actual letters of marker mutations (alphabet for non-synonymous and number for synonymous substitutions) to make the system more tangible and specific for this virus.
 For example, S-D614G is one of several genetic markers characterizing a new clade that rose sharply since February 2020 and the letter G was chosen as its name then.
 Clade and name extensions are triggered when a clade can be subdivided as described above.
 Another unique feature is to allow dropping of letters and numbers in front to avoid monotonous letter/number chains as used in other viruses.
-Using specific combinations of 9 genetic markers, 95% of the hCOV-19 data in GISAID can be classified in 6 size-balanced clades.
-For example, starting with S and L (initiated also by other research groups Tang et al, 2020), S continued at moderate levels and L split into initially equal G and V versions with G reaching 50% in March 2020 and splitting further into GR and GH.
-The list of the 9 marker variants is as follows:
+Using specific combinations of genetic markers, all of the hCOV-19 data in GISAID can be classified into currently 7 clades.
+For example, starting with S and L (initiated also by other research groups Tang et al, 2020), S continued at moderate levels and L split into initially equal G and V versions with G reaching 50% in March 2020 and splitting further into GR and GH and later also GV.
+The list of the marker variants is as follows:

 S: C8782T,T28144C includes NS8-L84S